How Long Is Rotisserie Chicken Good for in the Fridge?

 Can I eat rotisserie chicken after 5 days in the fridge?

-It is generally unsafe to eat rotisserie chicken after 5 days in the fridge.
-Even if it doesn’t show signs of spoilage, harmful bacteria may have grown.
-Always aim to consume it within 3 to 4 days.
-For more ideas on what to do with leftover rotisserie chicken, check out Leftover Rotisserie Chicken Recipes.
+Eating rotisserie chicken after five days in the fridge is generally unsafe.
+Even if it appears fine, harmful bacteria may have formed.
+Aim to consume it within 3 to 4 days.
+For more ideas on using leftover rotisserie chicken, check out Leftover Rotisserie Chicken Recipes.

 How do I know if rotisserie chicken has gone bad?